NATO Multinational Battlegroups / About / Present Structure

 Today, troops and personnel from NATO Allies serve, train and exercise together in the east of the Alliance, representing a strong expression of unity and solidarity.
 Forces from contributing nations rotate in and out of the battlegroups; at any given time, they may be deployed to the battlegroups or stationed in their home countries with the ability to deploy rapidly, if needed.

-As of December 2023, the eight battlegroups are composed of the following Allies:
+As of February 2025, the eight battlegroups are composed of the following Allies:

 Host nation: Bulgaria